What do you keep top of mind when creating content? Maybe uniqueness, audience research, or topic relevance?

 - Organic traffic estimates

-Our data shows posts that perform better in organic search tend to be on the longer side.
+Our data shows posts that perform better in organic search tend to be on the longer side, at over 1,100 words.

 The optimal length of your blog posts should be determined by the specific requests of your readers and their search intent (the reason they search for a specific topic)—not by what you think Google wants to see.